amnahsiddiqa/datascience_jupyter_as/README.md

 Test repo for autobuilding dockers

-## Builkd image Using Docker Compose
+## Build image Using Docker Compose

 ```bash
 $ cd path/to/directory_containing_yaml_and_Dockerfile